multi-coop/datami-website-content/texts/blog/fr/posts/sketches.md

 🚧  &nbsp; `Translation in progress...`

-Vizboard started with an idea, while sitting at a cafe near Paris, outside, with a bright sun on a sunny sunday.
+Datami started with an idea, while sitting at a cafe near Paris, outside, with a bright sun on a sunny sunday.
 No laptop around.

-We started designing Vizboard a bit in an "old-fashion" way : with a pen and a paper.
+We started designing Datami a bit in an "old-fashion" way : with a pen and a paper.
 No fancy tools like Figma at this precise moment at the cafe.

 Keeping on with this approach the "wireframes" you will se below are more ideas or sketches than real design canvases.
 But drawing can still be relevant and more straight-to-the-point, even in the digital world.